sergiogiogio/terminal-widgets/README.md

 The callbacks *must* return text of the correct size (width).
 The functions padBoth, padRight and padRightStop can be used for this purpose.
 The callbacks can also style the text (e.g. use colors) but the result must fit in the width parameter provided.

-No stylying is provided by default - not even the current item in a Menu widget or the cursor in an Input widget.
+No styling is provided by default - not even the current item in a Menu widget or the cursor in an Input widget.
 These stylings must be done in the callbacks, refer to examples for possible solutions.

 The framework does not include an input loop, you will need to provide one yourself following the below sample:
 ``` js